althk/ganache/README.md

 A simple, distributed, in-memory cache service with TLS auth.

->**NOTE: doing this for practicing building production grade systems, it is still in development.**
+>**NOTE: doing this for practicing building production grade systems, it is mostly ready, needs some instrumentation and small tweaks.**

 ### Benchmarks